 More than 30% of pieces are by living composers, and apparently 28.8% are by female composers.
 LCME note that they have listened to feedback from their previous syllabus around inclusion of film themes, popular tunes, and more options from the Romantic era.

-Practice and performance tips are included throughout the handbooks, providing helpful information about each piece and insight into its compose and biographical context, as well as technical advice to support players and teachers.
+Practice and performance tips are included throughout the handbooks, providing helpful information about each piece and insight into its composer and context, as well as technical advice to support players and teachers.

 LCME’s many happy existing customers (they received excellent user feedback in the recent Pianodao survey here) will want to note the following points which the board flag up in their blurb: